ibm-cloud-docs/assistant/entities.md

 **Tutorial**: To walk through a tutorial that shows you how to define contextual entities before you add your own, go to [Tutorial: Defining contextual entities ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/cloud/garage/demo/try-watson-assistant-contextual-entities){: new_window}.

 The contextual entities tutorial shows a slightly older veresion of the user interface.
-But, the concepts it covers are the same, so it is still a worthwhile exercise.
+But the concepts it covers are the same, so it is still a worthwhile exercise.
 {: note}

 ### What you don't annotate matters